ZecHub/zechub/site/guides/VisualizingtheZcashNetwork.md

 #  Visualizing the Zcash Network

 The following is a guide on how to run the Ziggurat 3.0 Crawler for Zcash as well as the associated programs Crunchy and P2P-Viz on Ubuntu 22.04 for gathering and visualizing Zcash network information.
-The linked video [Here](https://www.youtube.com/watch?v=Nq5cLiAHxPI) follows the same process. https://www.youtube.com/watch?v=Nq5cLiAHxPI
+The linked video below follows the same process.

+https://www.youtube.com/watch?v=Nq5cLiAHxPI

 ----------------
-#  Install Requirements:
+## Install Requirements:

 Rust [https://rustup.rs/](https://rustup.rs/)

-#  Optional:
+## Optional:
 jq [https://jqlang.github.io/jq/download/](https://jqlang.github.io/jq/download/)
 (for displaying json information in the terminal)